 Except where necessary to facilitate machinery movement within the stand, no live trees shall be cut that exceed 10" DBH and meet minimum merchantable timber specifications (i.e., would produce at least a 10' straight log with a 6" diameter inside bark at the small end).
 Lodgepole pine is not considered merchantable in this project.

 On slopes >40% a tethered mastication system may be utilized where feasible and in accordance with soil standards.
 Tethered systems consist of a cable winch mounted on a piece of equipment.
 The winch system either mounts to the working equipment or it is mounted to another piece of equipment, like a dozer, that also acts as the anchor.
 When mounted to the working equipment, the winch line is anchored to an anchor point, such as a stump or the base of a standing tree, somewhere on the slope.
-The mechanical influence of the winch is used for enhanced traction and mobility on steep slopes (often called “traction assist”) or for safety on steep slopes (preventing machine sliding and overturning and reducing soil disturbance).Hand Thinning Brush and Small Trees
+The mechanical influence of the winch is used for enhanced traction and mobility on steep slopes (often called “traction assist”) or for safety on steep slopes (preventing machine sliding and overturning and reducing soil disturbance).

+In areas adjacent to roads, a “reach-in” mastication system may be utilized.
+This system keeps the masticator on the road while the arm reaches off the road to grab adjacent vegetation and ladder fuels.

+Some areas designated mechanical fuels reduction may require further evaluation to determine if archaeological field surveys are required.
+These areas are referred to as “phased arch field surveys” in Table 1below.

+Hand Thinning Brush and Small Trees

 Hand thinning may occur anywhere in the project where other treatments are not feasible or where this activity will not conflict with other resource concerns/restrictions.